 One other use case for having mobility information (e.g. maxSpeed or speed&direction/route) is that the CM may provide additional information in the coexistence report e.g. on the neighbor WSOs that might be mobile or the channel tags on the available channels for the mobile WSO ( e.g. Primary tag to indicate whether a channel or a frequency range remains available for WSO next location).
 This can help with WSO decision making on what channels to use so as to i) reduce spectrum handoffs by choosing the appropriate operating channels based on the channel tag information and ii) achieve an efficient coexistence management by sharing of the channels with primary tags among multiple mobile WSOs.

+Realizations in IEEE 802.19.1

+The mobility information may be realaized in coesistsenct decisosn scenarios where all networks are subscribed to one CM or different networks to different CMs.
+For the case where multiple CMs are involved, the message passing between the CMs may be carried out as specified in the current draft.
+This may be done by including the channel or freqecny range reserved for the mobile WSO in the message exchanged between the CMs.

+Mobility Information Update:

+The location of the WSO may change but the mobility information may not.
+The update for the mobility information can be at least as often as the location update from the WSO to the CM based on the current draft.
+In addition, according to FCC ruls, a Mode II personal/portable device may load channel availability information for multiple locations around, i.e., in the vicinity of, its current location and use that information in its operation

+For example, the mobility information may be updated at least every 60 seconds, if mobility information changed.
+Then, if the mobile WSO changes speed or direction in the meantime, the update information enables highly accurate estimation for the next location.

 Mobility Information Parameters in IEEE 802.19.1